Restricted maximum likelihood estimation in generalized linear mixed models: Direct Bias Correction

 An estimate of the fixed effects can be then obtained by evaluating $\widehat{\bbeta}_{\btheta}$ at the REML estimate of $\btheta$.
 Although the estimating equation \eqref{eq:estEquation} is no longer unbiased with the substitution of $\widehat{\bbeta}_{\btheta}$, \citet{liao2002type} argued the dependence of $\text{bias}(\bbeta,\btheta)$ on $\bbeta$ should be weak (in fact, they showed the bias does not depend on $\bbeta$ for linear models) and thus the difference between $\text{bias}(\bbeta,\btheta)$ and $\text{bias}(\widehat{\bbeta}_{\btheta},\btheta)$ should be small.
 Practically, \citet{liao2002type} computed the standard maximum likelihood estimators $(\widehat{\bbeta}^\top,\widehat{\btheta}^\top)^\top$ and subsequently the REML estimates via the EM algorithm, while evaluating the bias term in equation \eqref{eq:estEquation} via Monte Carlo methods, e.g., averaging $\mbox{E}_{\bu\vert\bbeta,\btheta;\by}(\bu\bu^\top\,\vert\,\widehat{\bbeta}_{\btheta},\btheta;\by) - \mbox{E}_{\bu\vert\bbeta,\btheta;\by}(\bu\bu^\top\,\vert\,\bbeta,\btheta;\by)$ over $m$ clusters in an independent cluster GLMM.

 The estimator proposed by \citet{liao2002type} applies to models with normal random effects only, and has the same consistency properties as the maximum likelihood estimator if the number of parameters in the mean and variance components remains fixed.
-As with the modified profile likelihood class of methods, there are no theoretical guarantees that using \eqref{eq:estEquation} reduces the finite sample bias of the variance component estimates.
-Furthermore, the direct bias correlation method is arguably the most computationally demanding class of REML estimation approaches reviewed so far, since it requires integrating with respect to the conditional distribution of the random effects given the data, estimating the bias via simulation, and finally adjusting for the bias.
+As with the modified profile likelihood class of methods, there are no rigorous theoretical guarantees that using \eqref{eq:estEquation} reduces the leading bias term of the variance component estimates, although the simulation results presented in Section \ref{sec:simStudy} show that the method can effectively reduce the finite sample bias.
+It is also not hard to see that the direct bias correlation method is arguably the most computationally demanding class of REML estimation approaches reviewed so far, since it requires integrating with respect to the conditional distribution of the random effects given the data, estimating the bias via simulation, and finally adjusting for the bias.
+The computational cost could be reduced by, for example, replacing the Monte Carlo methods with an approximate integration approach.
 As a final remark, the method of \cite{liao2002type} is based on a direct bias correction involving adjustments to the estimating equation for GLMMs.
 There exist other methods which use a bias correction strategy, but without being categorized as a REML approaches \emph{per-se}.
 For instance, \cite{kuk1995asymptotically} proposed a method for adjusting any conveniently defined initial estimator to obtain an asymptotically unbiased and consistent estimator.
 This is achieved by adding a simulation-based iterative procedure to correct the bias in the BLUP procedure.
 The proposal of \cite{kuk1995asymptotically} is similar to the algorithm of \cite{liao2002type}, although the former corrects the bias in the estimate itself while the latter correct the bias in the estimating equation.